Go Home

 Kanai Sensei and Lynn Marshall at Summer Camp 2002

-Lynn Marshall sensei (she, her), 6th Dan in Aikido, is also a direct student of Mitsunari Kanai Shihan.
+Lynn Marshall sensei (she, her), 6th Dan in Aikido, is also a direct student of Mitsunari Kanai Shihan and a Head Instructor of the dojo.
 Lynn Sensei practiced karate for a year before starting Aikido at New England Aikikai in 1985.
 Lynn sensei's extension and precision demonstrate that one does not have to be big to be effective.
 Her ability to break down a technique and focus on details gives students a lot to think about and work with in the beginner and basics program at Two Rivers.
 Lynn sensei has been practicing at Two Rivers Aikikai since July 1998.
 She teaches a wide variety of techniques and often includes bokken suburi and jo kata in her classes.
 With a strong emphasis on fundamental foundation of techniques, Lynn sensei demonstrates advanced techniques with clarity and precision for students in mixed level classes.
 She is a reliable reference for students preparing for kyu and dan tests.
 In addition to Aikido, Lynn sensei practices yoga and brings a wealth of knowledge to our students about proper stretching to gain flexibility and strength and to prevent injury.

 Go back to top Go to the top of the page.